Bhottada

-The Bhottada (also known as Dhotada, Bhotra, Bhatra, Bhattara, Bhotora, Bhatara) is an ethnic group found mainly in many districts of Odisha and Chhattisgarh.
+The Bhottada (also known as Dhotada, Bhotra, Bhatra, Bhattara, Bhotora, Bhatara) is an ethnic group found mainly in many districts of Odisha and Chhattisgarh states of India.
 The 2011 census showed their population to be around 450,771.
 They are classified as a Scheduled Tribe by the Indian government.

 Etymology and origins

 The name Bhottada is derived from the words Bhu meaning earth and Tara, meaning chase.
 It is said that they migrated from Bastar.